deliteser112/eclipse-platform-releng-buildtools/docs/admin-tool.md

 (`java/google/registry/tools`), and is compiled by building the `nomulus` target in the Bazel BUILD file in that package.

+The tool connects to the Google Cloud Platform project (identified by project ID) that was configured in your implementation of `RegistryConfig` when the tool was built.
+See the [configuration guide](./configuration.md) for more information.
+The tool can switch between project IDs that represent different environments within a single overall platform (i.e. the production environment plus development and testing environments); see the `-e` parameter below.
+For example, if the platform is called "acme-registry", then the production project ID is also "acme-registry", and the project ID for the sandbox environment is "acme-registry-sandbox".

 ## Build the tool

 To build the `nomulus` tool, execute the following `bazel build` command inside